learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Step 2: Perform a 80/20 test train Split

-Explore NumPy's official documentation to manually split a dataset using `numpy.random.shuffle()`,  `numpy.random.permutations()` or using simple resampling method.
+Explore NumPy's official documentation to manually split a dataset using a random sampling method of your choice.
+Some useful methods are located in the [numpy.random library](https://docs.scipy.org/doc/numpy-1.14.0/reference/routines.random.html).
-* Perform a **random** 80/20 split on data using a method of your choice, in NumPy using one of the methods above
+* Perform a **random** 80/20 split on data using a method of your choice in NumPy
 * Create x_test, y_test, x_train and y_train arrays from the split data
 * Inspect the contents to see if the split performed as expected